ibharatsharma/excel-jedi/README.md

 1. Write an ArrayList to an excel file
 1. Read an excel file into a list of Java object

+# Features

 # TODO:
-1. Check if file exists.
+- [ ] Check if file exists.
 If Yes, then should we delete old file? or give user a flag in the writer API to decide that?
-1. Extend API to provide styling customisations
+- [ ] Extend API to provide styling customisations
+- [ ] @Ignore annoation to ignore fields that should not be written to Excel file
+- [ ] Arraylist has more elements than maximum capacity of excel sheet

 # Limitations